 Once the diagnosis is confirmed, we will develop a treatment plan with an oncologist.
 At our hospital, we can perform cancer surgeries and administer chemotherapy.
 Our team has years of experience administering chemotherapy, so your pet is in the best of hands.
 Additionally, we’ll help you keep your pet comfortable and happy during treatment with palliative care to suit their individual needs.

 Cancer is a challenging disease to fight, but you and your pet are not alone.
-Our pet oncology is advanced and comprehensive, giving your pet the best chance at recovery.
+Our cat & dog cancer treatment is advanced and comprehensive, giving your pet the best chance at recovery.

 Common cancers we diagnose in pets include: